denten/denten.github.io/_includes/CV/06-talks.md

   Internet Cultures Symposium at Yale on December 2, 2017.
 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation at the Berkman Klein Center for Internet & Society, Harvard University on November 28, 2017.
-- "What is Enlightenment?: Immanuel Kant, Hannah Arendt, and the Continual Relevance of Columbia's Core Curriculum."
-Lecture in discussion with Dean Jim Valentini at the University of Chicago on November 6, 2017.
+- "What is Enlightenment?
+Kant, Arendt, and the Relevance of Columbia's Core Today."
+Lecture at at the Core to Commencement Campaign event in Chicago on November 6, 2017.
 - "Computational Approaches to Characterizing Fictional Space."
 Lecture by invitation at the Theory and Media Studies Colloquium, Yale University on October 13, 2017.
 - "Sustainable Authorship in Plain Text" and "Plain Text: The Poetics of Computation."
 A